Skip to main content

 • Reduced flexibility, as smaller budgets restrict hiring

-• Increased admin navigating and updating systems with changes to NICs, minimum wages etc.
+• Increased admin navigating and updating systems with changes to NICs, minimum wages etc. (a process that, when manual, costs you more than you realise!)

 However, cutting staff shouldn't always be the go-to cost-saving solution.
 There are many ways to cut costs without compromising on quality or service.